 Christian van Stolk

-For the last four years, RAND Europe has designed and run surveys, analysed results, and provided customised reports to organisations that participate in the annual Britain's Healthiest Workplace competition.
+Since 2014, RAND Europe has designed and run surveys, analysed results, and provided customised reports to organisations that participate in the annual Britain's Healthiest Workplace competition.
 The contest’s central aims are to raise awareness and gain a better understanding of how organisations can engage with the wellness of their employees.